Mid-Gard/4G-5G_AGV/README.md

-# 4G-5G_AGV
+# AGV (Autonomous Ground Vehicle)
-construction and code for 4g and 5g autonomous vehicle
+construction and code for Autonomous Ground Vehicle controlled using 4G and 5G